rekhahnd5731/Python_project/README.md

 # Python_project
-All project that I have solved
+In my repository all project from beginner to advanced that I have solved , All of you can see here !!!!